-By delaying the first dental visit past age three the general dentist loses the opportunity to treat the pediatric patient who may not return to the office until a much later time.
+By delaying the first dental visit past age three, the general dentist loses the opportunity to treat the pediatric patient who may not return to the office until a much later time.

 The sensible solution to attracting and retaining patients and achieve a viable and profitable practice, is to incorporate dental patients into the practice at the earliest age possible.
-Since 1986, the American Academy of Pediatric Dentistry (AAPD) has been advocating for one-year dental visits, a recommendation that has been supported by the American Dental Association and the Academy of General Dentistry.
-Because pediatricians and other pediatric health care professionals are more likely to encounter new mothers and infants than dentists, the AAPD lobbied the American Academy of Pediatrics (AAP) to familiarize their members with the associated risk factors of early childhood dental caries and to urge them to make appropriate referrals for early intervention and treatment.
-The AAP endorsed the concept of one-year dental visits in 2003 and introduced the policy to AAP members in the May 2003 issue of Pediatrics.1
+Since 1986, the American Academy of Pediatric Dentistry (AAPD) has been advocating for one-year dental visits, a recommendation that has been supported by the American Dental Association (ADA) and the Academy of General Dentistry (AGD).
+Since pediatricians and other pediatric health care professionals are more likely to encounter new mothers and infants than dentists, the AAPD lobbied the American Academy of Pediatrics (AAP) to familiarize their members with the associated risk factors of early childhood dental caries and to urge them to make appropriate referrals for early intervention and treatment.
+The AAP endorsed the concept of one-year dental visits in 2003 and introduced the policy to AAP members in the May 2003 issue of Pediatrics.2

 The policy statement recommends an oral health risk assessment by 6 months of age and the establishment of a “dental home” for all infants by 12 months.
 The risk assessment can be performed by a qualified pediatrician or other pediatric health care professional.
-Infants requiring treatment at 6 months of age and thereafter all infants at 12 months are referred to a “dental home,” or, dentist.

 The concept for the dental home is derived from the AAP’s “medical home.”
 The AAP states, “Pediatric health care is best delivered where comprehensive, continuously accessible and affordable care is available and delivered and supervised by qualified child health specialists.”
 The AAPD recommends that pediatric primary dental care be delivered in a similar manner.